 The process of cashing out was also made trickier than I had originally anticipated as my bank manager wasn’t feeling comfortable at first with cash showing up into my accounts from an overseas corporation.
 Once I proved I wasn’t up to anything nefarious, and once he checked with “the powers that be”, it was fine.

 And don’t forget the tax implications to cashing out one’s crypto.
 In my case, I’m being taxed for my crypto profits on a capital gain basis.
 Speaking of which, I was slightly ‘vexed’ initially about how much tax I had to set aside and will have to remit to the government.
 It’s one thing to ‘pay-as-you-go’ yearly with your income tax when you own a small business, but it’s quite another thing to pay off a quarter of a lump sum that you’ve totally made happen through your decisions of what to trade and precisely when.
 It feels like robbery at first, but my takeaway is this: for the middle class, income tax is something one is subjected to; whereas, when you’ve made more money, it becomes the price of living in your country.
 In other words, the more a person has the power of choice as to where to live, paying taxes just becomes a part of the cost of living in that country and is something you get to have more control over, as you could move off to another country, for instance Thailand, once you have your ‘fuck you’ money.

 So where does this leave me?
-Well, after soon-to-be spending the bulk of February in Aruba with my wife, I’m only going back to masonry work this year for about three to four months because of prior commitments for which I’m being counted upon, otherwise I might figuratively be throwing my trucks and equipment off of a cliff…. :-)
+Well, after soon-to-be spending the bulk of February in Aruba with my wife, I will go back to masonry work this year but only to do those projects that I am creatively drawn to and that will artistically fulfil me; and only for clients that I really like.
+Furthermore, I reserve the right, in the not-too-distant future, to figuratively throw my trucks and equipment off of a cliff…. :-)